 Development of furrow opener

 The shoe-type furrow opener was selected for the present study.
 Based on design considerations and the availability of materials in the market, a mild steel (M.S.) flat piece measuring 400 × 50 × 16 mm was chosen to fabricate the tyne, with an effective length of 350 mm.
 Additionally, an M.S. flat piece of 150 × 120 × 10 mm was used to develop the boot, with a final boot size of 120 × 60 × 16 mm.
 Two holes, each with a 25 mm diameter, were drilled into an angle bracket fixed to the top portion of the tyne, allowing it to be securely fastened to the frame.
 Based on the operational requirements, four furrow openers were developed.
-Developed furrow opener is as shown in Fig. 4.
+The developed furrow opener is shown in Fig. 4.